 What is a zero waste business?

 A zero waste business embraces this philosophy of maximizing and reusing resources throughout every stage of design, production, distribution, use, and recycling or reuse.
-In addition to considering the life cycle of all materials used in a business, zero waste philosophy means working with sustainable resources, such as recycled or all natural, biodegradable materials.
+In addition to considering the life cycle of all materials used in a business, zero waste philosophy means working with sustainable resources, such as recycled or all-natural, biodegradable materials.

-No Trace is a zero waste business.
+What makes No Trace a zero waste business?

-At No Trace, I think about what it means to be a zero waste business everyday, and about where my raw materials are coming from, and where they will end up.
+At No Trace, I think about what it means to be a zero waste business every day, and about where my raw materials are coming from, and where they will end up.
 I also think about how my pieces are made and the overall impact of their creation.
 I ask myself: what good will this product have on the planet and for the people who use it?
 Here are the steps I take towards zero waste.
-Note that I don’t claim to be perfect or to have all the anwers, but I am doing my best to be sustainable.
+Note that I don’t claim to be perfect or to have all the answers, but I am doing my best to be sustainable.
 If you have ideas or suggestions for me, please share!
 I am always open to improvement.

 - Use of raw materials that are sustainable

 - I use only 100% natural, biodegradable materials in all of my production.
 This includes 100% cotton thread, 100% natural fiber fabric, and 100% natural and biodegradable fabric paint (which I make).

 - I use only use organic cotton or recycled cotton fabric.
 The production of organic cotton does not pollute our soil or water with toxic chemicals as does conventional cotton.
 Whenever possible, I source fabrics from second-hand sources (i.e., thrift stores) and repurpose them into functional pieces for the zero waste home.

 - My racks are made by me with untreated wood.
 This keeps them free of toxins and means that they can easily be composted or used in the occasional bonfire :).